Khorloogiin Choibalsan: Lkhümbe Affair

+The invasion of neighboring Manchuria by Japanese forces in 1931 had raised fears in Ulaanbaatar and Moscow alike of possible Japanese military expansion into Mongolia and the Soviet Far East.
 In the summer of 1934, Choibalsan's name surfaced during interrogations of party members arrested as part of the "Lkhümbe Affair," a manufactured conspiracy in which MPRP General Secretary Jambyn Lkhümbe and other MPRP elements, particularly Buryat-Mongols, were falsely accused of conspiring with Japanese spies.
-The invasion of neighboring Manchuria by Japanese forces in 1931 had raised fears in Ulaanbaatar and Moscow alike of possible Japanese military expansion into Mongolia and the Soviet Far East.
 Over 1,500 people were implicated in the purge and 56 were executed.

-Choibalsan was called to Moscow where he was arrested and interrogated regarding his possible involvement.
+Choibalsan was called to Moscow, where he was arrested and interrogated regarding his possible involvement.
 Within days, however, he was cooperating with the NKVD in the interrogation and torture of fellow Mongolians.
 Satisfied with his loyalty, Stalin ordered Mongolia's Prime Minister Peljidiin Genden to appoint Choibalsan as deputy prime minister.

 Genden vigorously objected, but to no avail.
 As relations between Genden and Stalin soured, Choibalsan's influence with Moscow increased.
-In 1935, as a public sign of his favor, Stalin gifted Choibalsan 20 GAZ automobiles which he distributed among Mongolian power players to increase his prestige.
+In 1935, as a public sign of his favor, Stalin bestowed 20 GAZ automobiles on Choibalsan, who then distributed them among Mongolian power players to increase his prestige.

 Great Terror

 Purge of Genden

 In 1936 Choibalsan and Gelegdorjiin Demid were appointed Marshals of the Armed Forces while Choibalsan also became head of the newly elevated Ministry of Internal Affairs, 26 percent of whose staff were NKVD agents.
 Acting under Moscow's directive, Choibalsan then had Genden purged in March 1936 for sabotaging Mongol-Soviet relations by rejecting Stalin's demand that he eliminate the country's Buddhist clergy.
 Genden was removed from his offices of the prime minister and foreign minister, arrested, and sent to Moscow, where he was executed a year later.
 Anandyn Amar became Prime Minister in his place.

 Over the next three years, Soviet mentors in the Ministry of Internal Affairs guided Choibalsan in planning and carrying out the "Great Terror".
 Possibly advised by a Soviet Official, Chopyak, Choibalsan had Internal Affairs Committee rules amended in May 1936 to facilitate the detention of high ranking politicians without first consulting political superiors.

-Soon thereafter 23 high ranking lamas were arrested for participating in a "counter revolutionary centre."
+Soon thereafter 23 high ranking lamas were arrested for participating in a "counter revolutionary centre".
 Following a yearlong trial, they were publicly executed in early October 1937.
 When Mongolia's Procurator General protested the lamas' prosecution, he too was arrested and then shot.